AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

         * `3` is the last character in the range, so `john` will create equivalent rules for everything "from 1 to 3."
         * `]` ends the preprocessor directive.
     * Similarly, `^[a-c]` will turn `password` into `apasswod`, `bpassword`, and `cpassword`, which shows that ranges work with letters, too.
-* To substitute one character with another, use the the `s` simple command.
+* To substitute one character with another, use the `s` simple command.
 For example:
     * `ss$` will turn every lowercase letter S (`s`) into the dollar sign symbol `$`, so `password` will become `pa$$word`.
 Breaking this down:
     * The first `s` is the "substitute" (or "replace") simple command.
 It needs to know what to find, and what to replace the found characters with.
     * The second `s` in this example is the character to find.
     * The dollar sign character, `$`, in this example is the character to replace all the found characters with.
+* To remove all the characters from a word, use the "purge" command, an at-sign (`@`).
+For example:
+    * `@s` will turn `password` into `paword`.
+* Many of the simple commands that expect a single character can also understand a *character class*, which matches any character from a pre-defined set.
+For example:

+    * `?l` will match all the lowercase letters.
+    * `?v` will match English vowels of either lower- or upper-case.
+    * `?d` will match digits.
+    * `?w` will match whitespace characters, including a literal single space (`␠`), which would otherwise be ignored.

+    This means that to write a literal question mark (`?`) in a rule where a character class is possible, you denote that intent with two question marks, `??`, which is literally "the character class that will match a question mark."
+For example, to "delete all vowels from a word," you can write `@?v`, which will turn `password` into `psswrd`.

 When writing a rule, you can use as many simple commands in sequence as you like.
 For example, a rule to replace all the `s`'s with dollar signs and then append two exclamation points at the end of each word could be written like this `ss$ Az"!!"`.
 If you find yourself writing many similar rules, using a preprocessor directive with a range in a rule can be more expressive.
 For example, a rule to prepend all the four-digit years from 1950 to 1999 to every word could be written in one simple command with two ranges, like `A0"19[5-9][0-9]"`.
 Don't hesitate to refer to JtR's documentation while writing rules (most professionals do).

 > :beginner: As you're writing these wordlist rules, you can test them on a very short wordlist (such as the `sanitycheck.wordlist.txt`) by invoking `john` with its `--stdout` option, as before.
 This will give you feedback about whether or not your wordlist rules are doing what you expect them to.
-For example, `./john --wordlist=sanitycheck.wordlist.txt --rules=EvilCorp --stdout` should generated passwords including `g8randomGuess`, `randomGuessg8` and so forth.
-Be sure to pay attention to how quickly the rules you're writing increase the number of guesses `john` will make; the more guesses, you need to make, the more time you'll need to attempt each guess.
+For example, `./john --wordlist=sanitycheck.wordlist.txt --rules=EvilCorp --stdout` should generate passwords including `g8randomGuess`, `randomGuessg8` and so forth.
+Be sure to pay attention to how quickly the rules you're writing increase the number of guesses `john` will make; the more guesses you need to make, the more time you'll need to attempt all the guess.

 **Do this:**